PPPSONAL/php_emp_assignment/ReadMe3.md

 This is because of accessibility restriction.

-**Polymorphism** allows us to perform a single action in different ways.
+**Polymorphism**
+Polymorphism describes a pattern in Object Oriented Programming in which a class has varying functionality while sharing a common interfaces.

 There were 2 of Polymorphism
-    1) Static Polymorphism
-    Polymorphism that is resolved during compiler time is known as static polymorphism.
-    Method Overloading: This allows us to have more than one methods with same name in a class that differs in signature. class DisplayOverloading
+    1)Compile time (function overloading)Method Overloading: This allows us to have more than one methods with same name in a class that differs in signature.
+    But PHP "does not support" compile time polymorphism, which means function overloading and operator overloading. class DisplayOverloading
         {
             public void disp(char c)